Biodiversity crisis in the geological past: The Great Dying

 Methane from landfills

-Methane plumes on other planets or moons could be a sign of microbial activity, and are the subject of very active areas of research (even through non-biological sources must not be ruled out).
+Methane plumes on other planets or moons could be a sign of microbial activity, and are the subject of very active areas of research (even through non-biological sources cannot yet be ruled out).

 A human source of methane are large landfills.
 In the absence of oxygen, organic waste at the bottom of the landfill produces methane.
 Methane plumes from landfills are detected on satellite images.

-Methane contributes to climate change and it is advisable, to say the least, that methane production be addressed if we are to turn the tide for the current biodiversity crisis - actually the sixth extinction wave.
+Methane contributes to climate change and it is advisable, to say the least, that methane production be addressed if we are to turn the tide for today's biodiversity crisis - actually the sixth extinction wave.

 Like Arrakis?

-Extinction waves in the geologic past happened a couple of times, some worse than others, but always at a relatively slow rate (except for the meteorite impact at the end of the Cretaceous).
-In Permian times, it took thousands or even a million years before all the dying had happened, and for life to start, slowly, with a new slate.
+Extinction waves in the geologic past happened a couple of times, some worse than others, but always at a relatively slow rate (except for the meteorite impact at the end of the Cretaceous, the fifth mass extinction).
+In Permian times, it took thousands or even a million years before all the dying had happened, and for life to slowly recover.
 And although many lifeforms suffered greatly during these harsh times, the downfall itself would have been barely noticeable within a human lifetime.

 And what if humans lived during the Permian?
 They would have found our planet extremely cruel and hostile.
 The planet would not have been able to sustain a large population of humans.
 I like to think that the Earth then was like Arrakis in Herbert Frank's book Dune, where water was extremely scarce, and the environment almost uninhabitable.